 ▲ Tokyo Water Science Museum | The powerful “Mizuno Tabi Theater” surrounded by 4-screen images

-Ogasawara became interested in social education facilities such as museums because his father was researching museums.
-After studying broadcasting technology at university, he chose NOMURA as his job because he wanted to be involved in a wider range of expression.
+Ogasawara says she became interested in social education facilities like museums because her father was researching museums.
+After studying broadcasting technology at university, she chose to work NOMURA Co.,Ltd. because she wanted to be involved in a wider range of forms of expression.

 After joining the company, I was assigned to the Cultural Environment Division, which I had hoped for.
 After being in charge of corporate museums, I was involved in the Water Science Museum of the Tokyo Metropolitan Government Bureau of Waterworks.

-Ogasawara: "I participated as a leader in the project to completely renovate the facility, and was in charge of project management.
-Initially, I was only contracted to carry out the usual displays work, such as research, concept design, design, engineering, and construction, but later, I had the opportunity to propose a scheme for comprehensive management service outsourcing, which involved comprehensively outsourcing the management and operation of the facility.
+Ogasawara: "I took on the role of leader in a project to completely renovate the facility, and I was in charge of project management.
+Initially, we were only undertaking the usual displays work such as surveys, planning, concept design, construction, etc., but later I had the opportunity to propose a scheme of comprehensive management outsourcing, which involves entrusting the management and operation of the facility to a single company."

-At the time, there was no precedent for entrusting operation services under such a scheme.
-The challenge was how to ensure incentives for operators and demonstrate originality and ingenuity while still engaging in the form of outsourced work.
+At the time, there were no precedents for undertaking operational tasks under such a scheme.
+The challenge was how to ensure incentives for the service provider and how to encourage their creativity and ingenuity, even though it was a form of outsourced work.

-It was a struggle, as we had to run simulations over and over again, but we were able to secure the contract after planning events and PR measures to be carried out as part of the operations and proposing ways to attract more customers to the facility."
+We went through a lot of trouble, including running numerous simulations, but we were able to win the contract by planning events and public relations measures to be implemented as part of the operational work, and proposing how to expand the number of visitors to the facility."

 For Ogasawara, this event will be a great source of inspiration for the promotion of subsequent projects.